patrickkunka/mixitup/README.md

 #### 2. Build Your Controls

-Filtering and sorting happens when controls are clicked.
-You may use any clickable element as a control, but `<button type="button">` is recommended for accessibility and keyboard control.
+One way that filtering and sorting happens is when controls are clicked.
+You may use any clickable element as a control, but `<button type="button">` is recommended for accessibility.

-Starting with MixItUp 3, it is expected (by default) that controls are within your container to prevent accidental interaction with other active MixItup instances in the DOM.
-You may want to keep your grid of target elements isolated from your controls at a block level.
-In such cases an additional wrapper element can be added around target elements:
+Starting with MixItUp 3, controls should be placed within your container to prevent accidental interaction with other active MixItup instances in the DOM.

+To keep your grid of target elements isolated from your controls and help with styling, additional wrapper elements can be added around controls and target elements:

 ```html
 <div class="container">